 Modular and prefabricated construction

 One of the issues with delivering all of the various resources and construction materials required for a building to site separately is that several vehicles and numerous deliveries are required, negatively influencing the project’s carbon footprint.
-But if different rooms, building segments or even the entire structure can be delivered ready-made (or at least ready to be assembled on site) you can achieve the same end with fewer deliveries.
+But if different rooms, building segments or even the entire structure can be delivered ready-made with the help of custom steel fabrication companies (or at least the components are ready to be assembled on site) you can achieve the same end with fewer deliveries.
 Additional benefits include reduced construction waste, as the provider only delivers the exact amount of materials which are required.
 Reduced construction time and the fact that negative weather conditions have little impact on the build process, as well as reduced safety risks to construction workers are major selling points too.
 Despite these advantages, commercial construction companies have been slow to embrace the possibilities – but that appears to be changing, from commercial landscaping and commercial paving.
 In 2017, international hotel giant Marriott committed to using modular construction techniques in 13% of the new hotels built this year – mostly in the form of modular bathrooms and guest rooms.

 LEED certification is driving the increased use of green building materials

-Green roofs, permeable pavement, energy efficient windows and HVAC maintenance (commercial heating, ventilation installation, and ac repairs) systems, reclaimed wood and recycled concrete are just some of the strategies and materials sourced from https://stlouisfoundationrepairandwaterproofing.com/ that building owners are embracing in their quest to obtain LEED (Leadership in Energy and Environmental Design) certification.
+Green roofs, permeable pavement through the use of permeable paving products, energy efficient egress windows and commercial hvac maintenance (commercial heating, ventilation installation, and ac repairs) systems, reclaimed wood, and recycled concrete are just some of the strategies that building owners are embracing in their quest to obtain LEED (Leadership in Energy and Environmental Design) certification.
 As the world’s most prestigious and widely accepted global green building rating system, the demand for certification is growing rapidly, and driving serious change as it does.

 It’s an exciting time in the world of construction, and between increased consumer demand for more sustainable building practices, and through formalized initiatives like the U.N.’s 2030 Agenda for Sustainable Development, we can expect even more positive change to come!